Varies based on Employment Terms

 - Demonstrated poise, tact and diplomacy with the ability to handle sensitive and confidential information and situations.

-- Ability to sit for extended periods of time.
+- Ability to sit for extended periods.

 - Ability to read computer screens and mail, email, and talk on the phone.

-- Ability to work occasional evenings and attend events as required.
+- Ability to attend events as required.

 To apply for this position, please submit resume and cover letter to firstname.lastname@example.org.